BTantillo/Regex/Develop/gist-template.md

 Boundaries are similar to an anchor and uses the expression \b for word boundaries and \B for non-word boundaries.
 They are a zero-length match that marks the beginning and end of an alphanumerical sequence and will make it easier to find whole words.
 The beginning of this expression ```\b([-a-zA-Z0-9()@:%_\+.~#?&//=]*)``` is searching for a whole word or digit.

 ### Back-references
 Backreferences are filters used to match the same text previously matched by a capturing group.
 An example would be when you desire to search for a repeated word, the first match could use a pattern that extracts a signle word, the second would be a back reference that referes to the captured group.
-The above example does not include nay backreferences.
+The above example does not include any backreferences.

 ## Author